By Janice A. Jones | Last updated January 15, 2019

 However, it should be noted that dogs no more eat the kinds of food their ancestors did 15,000 years ago then people eat the caveman's diet.
 For that matter, people eat very differently today than their grand or great grandparents did 50 or 75 years ago.

-Usually, if the food is grain free, the absences of the grains mean that other foods are substituted which may be healthier to the dog such as vegetables.
+Usually, if the food is grain free, the absences of the grains mean that other foods are substituted which may be healthier to the dog such as vegetables and fruits.
+But as the study done by the FDA suggests, substitutes often include peas, potatoes, lentils and grain legumes which correlates with higher incidence of canine dilated cardiomyopathy (CDM).

 Just as much care should go into choosing a grain free dog food as it would be for accepting any food.
 Not all formulas are perfect for all dogs.